magneticio/vamp2setup/README.md

           timeoutSeconds: 20
 ````

-Assuming you set up everything correctly the deployments will be imported into Lamia and you will be able to check their statuses.
+Assuming the command executed correctly, the deployments will be imported into Lamia.

-First of all make sure you selected the Virtual Cluster, so opern Virtual Cluster - List Virtual Cluster and click on the only available one.
+First, open Virtual Cluster, click on List Virtual Cluster and select `vamp-tutorial`.
-Now you can open Application - List Application from the bar on the left and you will be presented with the list of available applications.
+Now, you can open Application, click on List Application and you will be presented with the list of the available applications.

 ![](images/screen4.png)

-By selecting the only available application that we just created you will get the list of deployments included in it.
+Select `vamp-tutorial-app` to see the list of deployments you just created.

 ![](images/screen5.png)

-You can easily double-check the information presented through kubectl by executing
+You can compare this with the information presented through `kubectl` by executing:

 ````
 kubectl get deploy -n=vamp-tutorial